oyar99/ted/README.md

 ted.exe < data/sample_5_8.in > output/sample_5_8.out ZhangShasha
 ```

 The second option is an approximation algorithm described in the paper [1+ε approximation of tree edit distance in quadratic time](https://dl.acm.org/doi/10.1145/3313276.3316388).
+The implementation uses $\varepsilon = 1$ and so the algorithm returns an answer that is at most twice the optimal.

 ```sh
 ted.exe < data/sample_5_8.in > output/sample_5_8.out Approx